 Moral rights can’t be sold or transferred in the same way as copyright.
 They last for as long as the piece of work is covered by copyright.

-Performers, eg in films or broadcasts may still have ‘economic rights’ to some copyright material, even if you’ve bought the copyright.
+Performers, for example in films or broadcasts, may still have ‘economic rights’ to some copyright material, even if you’ve bought the copyright.

 For example, if you’ve bought the copyright to a filmed recording of a play you may still have to pay the actors if you broadcast it.